chef-boneyard/opsworks-linux-demo-cookbook-django/README.md

 This is a reference cookbook to show managing a Django python app on the OpsWorks platform with Chef.

+For additional context, you can read the [background](docs/background.md).

 ## Requirements
 ### Platforms